Bade Dil Wala

-Bade Dilwala (English translation - Big Hearted) is a 1983 Hindi-language action crime drama film directed by Bhappi Sonie and starring Rishi Kapoor, Tina Munim, Pran, Aruna Irani, Madan Puri, Amjad Khan, Jagdeep and Sarika.
+Bade Dilwala (English translation - Big Hearted) is a 1983 Hindi-language action crime film directed by Bhappi Sonie and starring Rishi Kapoor, Tina Munim, Pran, Aruna Irani, Madan Puri, Amjad Khan, Jagdeep and Sarika.
 The movie was a remake of Kati Patang with a gender change.

 Plot

 Widower businessman Mr. Sinha lives a very wealthy lifestyle along with two daughters, Juhi and Rashmi.
 Both are of marriageable age and he wants them to marry within equally wealthy families.
 Juhi ends up falling in love with a middle-classed young man named Vijay Kumar Gupta much to the chagrin of Sinha, who refuses to bless the couple, compelling them to elope.
 Years later Vijay and Juhi become parents to a young boy, Munna, Sinha forgives them and asks them to return home.
 The train they were traveling in meets with an accident and amongst the survivors are Vijay and his son.
 A grieving Sinha welcomes Munna and Vijay, treats Vijay as his son, lets him run the business as well as decides to make him the heir to his wealth and estate.
 When Reshmi returns home, she is apprehensive of Vijay, at first, then falls in love with him.
 A man named Dr. Joshi brings an amnesiac Juhi home.
 He knows a dark secret about Vijay, that he is an ex-convict, jailed for Theft, and is now on the run from the Police for murder.